weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 We outline the steps below for both methods of obtaining a token.

 #### Resource owner password flow

 1. Send a GET request to `[WEAVIATE_URL]/v1/.well-known/openid-configuration` to fetch Weaviate's OIDC configuration (`wv_oidc_config`)
 2. Parse the `clientId` and `href` from `wv_oidc_config`
 3. Send a GET request to `href` to fetch the token issuer's OIDC configuration (`token_oidc_config`)
 4. If `token_oidc_config` includes the optional `grant_types_supported` key, check that `password` is in the list of values.
-  - If this is not the case, the token issuer is likely not configured for `resource owner password flow`.
+  - If `password` is not in the list of values, the token issuer is likely not configured for `resource owner password flow`.
 You may need to reconfigure the token issuer or use another method.
+  - If the `grant_types_supported` key is not available, you may need to contact the token issuer to see if `resource owner password flow` is supported.
 5. Send a POST request to the `token_endpoint` of `token_oidc_config` with the body:
   - `{"grant_type": "password", "client_id": client_id, "username": [USERNAME], "password": [PASSWORD]}`.
   - Where `[USERNAME]` and `[PASSWORD]` are replaced with the actual values for each.